 Handles the "Icon" faceplate positioning screen and manages the whole opening process of the Faceplates which are called up.

 WINDOWMANAGEMENT

 Is responsible for processing all touch events of all faceplates (move, scale, etc.).
-In addition, this class takes care of saving and reading all needed Faceplate information in the Runtime.
+In addition, this class takes care of saving and reading all faceplate information needed in Runtime.

 WINDOWPROPERTIES